hdelei/espsemaphore/README.md

 		};
 	//END CODE

-	* change SSID's with your own
+	* change SSID's with your own SSIDs
 	* Upload to ESP-01
 	* Get your ESP-01 IP address: https://dweet.io/follow/your_dweetThingName
 	* Interact with your ESP-01: http://your_ip_address/gpio/type_semaphore_status